vijaysm/topography-tool/README.md

 - target grid:  CAne32x128_Altamont100m_v2pg2.scrip.nc  (pg2 grid)
     - Points and area given in variables: grid_center_lon, grid_center_lat, grid_area

 With USGS-topo-cube3000.nc source grid, we will now have to create a Kd-tree for point queries and can no longer use the fast point locator that we have been using with RLL grids.
-Hence, this workflow with have a O(nlog(n)) complexity.
-Here, we are going to project terr and SGH30 variables from USGS-topo-cube3000 grid to any target grid and also compute the projection of the terr^2 variable as well.
+Hence, this workflow with have a `O(nlog(n))` complexity.
+Here, we are going to project the `terr` and `SGH30` variables from USGS-topo-cube3000 grid to any target grid and also compute the projection of the terr^2 variable as well.
 ```bash
 ./mbda --target grids/ne256np4_latlon_c20190127.nc --source grids/USGS-topo-cube3000.nc  --output remapped_data_da.nc --fields terr,SGH30 --square-fields terr
 ```